Allan Pettersson: Later life

-By the time of his Symphony No. 5, completed in 1962, his mobility and health were compromised considerably.
+By the time of his Symphony No. 5, completed in 1962, his mobility and health were considerably compromised.
 In 1964, the government granted him a lifelong guaranteed income.
-His greatest success came a few years later with his Symphony No. 7 (1966), which premiered on 13 October 1968 in Stockholm Concert Hall with Antal Doráti conducting the Stockholm Philharmonic Orchestra.
+His greatest success came a few years later with his Symphony No. 7 (1966), which premiered on 13 October 1968 in Stockholm Concert Hall with Antal Doráti conducting the Royal Stockholm Philharmonic Orchestra.
 A recording of his seventh symphony, with the same conductor and orchestra, was released in 1969.
 It was a breakthrough, establishing his international reputation, and he received two Swedish Grammis in 1970.
 The symphony was listed in 2025 in the Swedish Culture Canon.
 The conductors Antal Doráti and Sergiu Comissiona premiered and made first recordings of several of Pettersson's symphonies and contributed to his rise to fame during the 1970s.

 Pettersson was hospitalized for nine months in 1970, soon after the composition of his Symphony No. 9, his longest symphony.
 He began writing the condensed Symphony No. 10 (1972) from his sickbed.
-Pettersson was admitted to Karolinska Hospital, because of a life-threatening kidney ailment.
-He recovered, but rheumatoid arthritis confined him most of the time to his fourth-floor apartment in a building with no elevator.
+Pettersson was admitted to Karolinska Hospital due to a life-threatening kidney ailment.
+He recovered, but rheumatoid arthritis largely confined him to his fourth-floor apartment in a building with no elevator.
 (Note: Pettersson and his wife lived for 30 years in this apartment.)
 In 1975, after a dispute about a change in a concert program for an American tour, the Stockholm Philharmonic was forbidden to perform works by Pettersson "for all time".
 The ban was lifted in 1976.
 Pettersson was awarded the Litteris et Artibus, a Swedish royal medal established in 1853, in 1977.
-In autumn 1978, (Note: Other sources state 1976.) he moved to a state living quarters.
-He began writing his seventeenth symphony, but died on 20 June 1980, at age 68, in Stockholm's Maria Magdalena parish before finishing it.
+In autumn 1978, (Note: Other sources state 1976.) he moved to state-provided housing.
+He began writing his seventeenth symphony, but died of cancer on 20 June 1980, at age 68, in Stockholm's Maria Magdalena parish before finishing it.
 He is buried in the Högalid Church columbarium.